 No one on Kauai was making chocolate so I went back online to do some research.
-Even with the plethora of information available I was still not able to find out how to make chocolate.
+Even with the plethora of information available, I was still not able to find out how to make chocolate.
 I learned that fermenting was a crucial step in the process to develop chocolate flavor and my first few attempts resulted in moldy beans.
-In school I leaned a lot of fascinating esoteric knowledge about ancient civilizations, but nothing that would help in my quest to make chocolate.
+In school, I learned a lot of fascinating esoteric knowledge about ancient civilizations, but nothing that would help in my quest to make chocolate.
 I did develop a skill at research, so I doggedly kept at it, knowing the answer was out there somewhere.
-The libraries and book stores on Kauai had nothing to help in my research on cacao.
-Online I started buying chocolate books and amassing a small library, not knowing if the book was going to be useful or not.
-After a year of searching for old used, out of print and very expensive books I finally found out the techniques for proper fermentation.
-Now all I had to do was adopt them to the unique climate of Kauai and with a lot of experimentation we did it.
-And so it went with all the steps in the chocolate making process, until we perfected it.
+The libraries and bookstores on Kauai had nothing to help in my research on cacao.
+Online, I started buying chocolate books and amassing a small library, not knowing if the book was going to be useful or not.
+After a year of searching for old, used, out of print, and very expensive books I finally found out the techniques for proper fermentation.
+Now all I had to do was adopt them to the unique climate of Kauai and with a lot of experimentation, we did it.
+And so it went with all the steps in the chocolate making process until we perfected it.

 “ONCE I HARVESTED AND TASTED THE CHOCOLATE THAT WAS DONE RIGHT, I REALIZED I HAD BEEN EATING INFERIOR LOW-GRADE CHOCOLATE MY ENTIRE LIFE.”